About This File

 - If you are trying to get high-res menus for one of the resolutions supported by default (800x600, 1024x768, etc.) there is probably no point to using the GUI files named 'mipc*' provided by this package (mostly the in-game "HUD"), however, this scenario is untested.

 - There are a few of the GUI files in this package you can use without modifying your executable.
 Here is that 'safe' list, in case you are unable to modify your executable:

 It gets you the main menu, some dialogs, and the in-game HUD elements.

 DarthParametric for testing, contributing a double-clickable thing for Windows users, and prompting me to finally figure out the needed EXE modifications.

 tk102 for GFF2XML and XML2GFF source code, which made it a lot easier to get this up and running.

 - The patcher is currently incredibly limited, making no effort to search for values, only looking at specific locations where they are in the executables I have access to.
-It won't work for the Steam version.
-I looked at the Steam version, but it is too dissimilar.

 - This package does not contain any higher resolution artwork.
 At high resolutions, menu backgrounds will be blocky, and the striped list backgrounds are unlikely to line up with list items.
 For numerous reasons, you will want to get a high resolution menu art package.